ZikaZaki/space-hub/README.md

 # Travelers-Hub

 > This web application is built upon real live data from the **SpaceX API**.
 The main purpose is to build a web application for a company that provides commercial and scientific space travel services.
-The application will allow users to book **rockets** and join selected space **missions**.
+The application will allow users to book **rockets, dragons,** and join selected space **missions**.

 ## Built With ⚙️